felixchess5/RT-Capstone/README.md

-# Assignment Grading System with Parallel Processing
+# Capstone - Assignment Grading System with Parallel Processing

 An intelligent academic assignment grading system that uses LLM-based evaluation with parallel processing for efficient analysis of student submissions.